WordPress/gutenberg/packages/block-editor/src/components/block-inspector/README.md

 # Block Inspector

-The Block inspector is one of the panels on the right sidebar of the editor; it is mainly used to view and modify the settings of the selected block.
+The Block inspector is one of the panels that is displayed in the editor; it is mainly used to view and modify the settings of the selected block.

 ![Paragraph block inspector](https://make.wordpress.org/core/files/2020/08/paragraph-block-inspector.png)